 - People who have an existing relationship with a dental practice: - Been trying to see a dentist all year.
 Now pregnant and unable to get the recommended check-up. - Dentist had incorrect contact details.
 When unable to contact patient, they were removed from the list.
 After having a brace removed at the orthodontist, a cavity was found in a tooth.
 Patient contacted dentist and discovered what had happened, but the dentist refused to re-add them to the practice's patient database or offer them an appointment. - Dentist shut and need a tooth out. - Dentist will only do fillings if toothache. - Existing dentist closed down.
 Unable to find another. - Existing dentist refused to treat toothache and swollen gums as an NHS patient because there was no bleeding or facial swelling.
 The person is on Universal Credit and cannot afford to pay privately. - Had a broken tooth and missing filling in March.
 Was given a temporary filling and a long wait through lockdown.
-Not happy about having to pay for PPE. - $\circ$ $\,$ Have needed treatment for a few weeks, and in pain.
+Not happy about having to pay for PPE. - O Had a check-up in February or March.
+Dentist has changed owners.
+He used to be treated as an NHS patient.
+They did the check up as a private patient.
+A couple of weeks later a tooth came off his palette whilst eating an apple.
+He spoke to them but they weren't providing care at that time, and they wanted to charge him as a private patient and was offered a dental plan.
+He now wants to get care as an NHS patient.
+He thinks 90% of their patients are now private. - Have needed treatment for a few weeks, and in pain.
 Hope to soon be able to get treatment. - Person wants to complain because "the NHS dentist is only extracting teeth and not considering other options."
 The dentist said they are doing their best with the money the NHS pay. - Person with maternity exemption certificate expiring in January 2021 had to wait for care, then given temporary fillings.
-Hopes to have proper treatment before end of October. - Rang dentist's practice "useless, totally unhelpful as whole profession in hiding". - $\circ$ Spoke to dentist who said to wait in pain. - Tooth broke exposing nerve.
+Hopes to have proper treatment before end of October. - Rang dentist's practice "useless, totally unhelpful as whole profession in hiding". - Spoke to dentist who said to wait in pain. - The dentist only wants to extract teeth and will not offer any other treatment.
+Has an abscess behind front tooth which the dentist wants to extract.
+He does not want this. - Tooth broke exposing nerve.
 Painkillers not easing pain.
 Over a period of weeks tried to get help.
 Unable to sleep, eat or drink due to pain.
 Discovered pregnant, so worried about health of baby when not eating or drinking.
 Existing dentist tried to get emergency tooth extraction but rejected twice.
-Person tried ringing 111, attended A & E, rang NHS England, and rang the Tameside emergency number (but not eligible because has a dentist).
+Person tried ringing 111, attended A & E, rang NHS England, and rang the Tameside emergency number (but not eligible because has a

+- dentist).
 Healthwatch got in touch with their contact at NHS England who agreed to look into it, but in the meantime the patient rang the emergency number again and said they did not have a dentist.
 The tooth was removed several weeks after it broke in an emergency appointment. - Two loose teeth, one bleeding.
 Have a palette with several teeth on which no longer fits because of the loose teeth.
 Phoned dentist who refused appointment and very rude.
 Said they had no PPE and I had no pain.
 How did they know?
-"Feel it's because I'm elderly". - $\circ$ $\,$ Veneer came off, piece of tooth broken and decay.
+"Feel it's because I'm elderly". - Veneer came off, piece of tooth broken and decay.
 Dentist closed since March.